knightcnbj/CS47-React-Native/README.md

 1. install xcode on mac and open simulator
 2. create a project, ```brew update```, ```brew install watchman```
 3. download expo XDE on mac

+<br><br>

+part 3: React Native Components + Stylesheets
+1. components: View, Text, Image, Lists, Scrollviews, Touchables
+2. staet: an object with details about how a ```component``` should render
+3. Props: the properties passed to the constuctor of a component.